rexlManu/la-dpsmeter/README.md

 #### Install dps-meter on windows

-Download the latest release from [here](http://github.com/rexlmanu/la-dpsmeter/releases) and extract it somewhere.
+Download the latest binaries, check the binaries section for more information, extract it somewhere.
 Copy the [default.config.yml](default.config.yml) file to the same directory and rename it to `config.yml`.

 Change the `p-cap-address` to the ip address of your main computer.